fresns/docs/wiki/en-US/extensions/plugin/storage.md

 **Transcoding Process**

-- 1. Wait for the [subscription function](functions.md) of the main program to trigger you (notify your command word of the table state you subscribed)
+- 1. Wait for the [subscription function](functions.md) of the main program to trigger you (notification your command word of the table state you subscribed)
 - 2. Your command word is triggered.
 Inquire file content attachment with `primaryId`.
     - `file_usages->file_type` = `2` video, `3` audio
     - `file_usages->table_name` = table name
-    - `file_usages->table_column` = column name, post, comment, dialog message, is ID
+    - `file_usages->table_column` = column name, post, comment, conversation message, is ID
     - `file_usages->table_id` = `primaryId`
     - The procedure should suspend if there is no attachment.
 - 3. Inquire the transcoding state `files->transcoding_state`